-Here are 8 infused water recipes to try—enough to keep things interesting.
+Here, 8 infused water recipes to try:

 This combo of citrus and mint from Simple Vegan Blog creators Alberto Aragon and Iosune Robles is basically the definition of refreshing.
 Since winter isn't exactly peak strawberry season, buy a bag of frozen ones, slice, and add a few after they de-thaw.